groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-pdf.md

 ## Obtaining PDF document info

-Article [Extracting document metainfo](https://docs.groupdocs.com/editor/net/extracting-document-metainfo/) described the [`GetDocumentInfo()` method](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor/methods/getdocumentinfo), that allows to detect the document format and extract its metadata without editing it.
+Article [Extracting document metainfo](https://docs.groupdocs.com/editor/net/extracting-document-metainfo/) describes the [`GetDocumentInfo()` method](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor/methods/getdocumentinfo), that allows to detect the document format and extract its metadata without editing it.
 Actually, after adding PDF support to the GroupDocs.Editor, this mechanism also works with PDF documents.

 When the [`GetDocumentInfo()` method](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor/methods/getdocumentinfo) is called for the [`Editor` class](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor) instance that is loaded with a PDF document, the method will return a [`GroupDocs.Editor.Metadata.FixedLayoutDocumentInfo`](https://apireference.groupdocs.com/editor/net/groupdocs.editor.metadata/fixedlayoutdocumentinfo) instance — it is a common class for all fixed-layout documents, PDF and XPS in particular.